planetlabs/fio-planet/README.rst

 For usage help, please use the project discussion forum or email developers@planet.com.

-If you think you've found a bug (we believe you!), please use the project issue tracker.
+If you think you've found a bug, please use the project issue tracker.

 Roadmap
 -------

 Version 1.0 adds ``filter``, ``map``, and ``reduce`` to Fiona's ``fio`` CLI.

 Note that there are no conditional forms in 1.0's expressions.
-We will likely add a `cond` after 1.0.
+The project will likely add a `cond` after 1.0.

 Contributing
 ------------